 Ride Apprentice from Greenville, SC

-I have been a ride share driver for over two years.
-I have been suspended from Lyft once for "safety" (unknown details) and twice from Uber for "intoxication" (absolute lie - I don't drink).
+I have been a ride share driver for almost three years.
 While I like the ride share concept, I truly hate it's implementation and the way Uber and Lyft have so little regard for their work force.
 I am for the little guy.
 I seek to right injustice and speak for those who cannot speak for themselves.
+It's usually the ones you find hardest to love that need it the most.
 Please enjoy my opinion and if you like (or even if you just welcome the effort), an upvote is a digital pat on the back and is most appreciated.
+I invite you to read my other comments and upvote them as well.
 Thanks

 Hot Forum Topics